 “Secret agent man,” we started singing the theme.

-Rodney must be watching, as he motioned to us, and we reprised our a Cappella performance from the DJ booth.
-All the younger girls were surrounding us.
+Rodney must be watching, as he motioned to us over.
+We reprised our a Cappella performance from the DJ booth.
+All the younger girls were surround us.
 Rodney called several up and asked what they wanted to hear.
 Naturally it was The Runaways.
 Tony and I joined Miller, who was looking impressed.